citruspers/Eezybot-Mk2-Arduino/README.md

 ![Fully Assembled](http://i.imgur.com/SRPi8C9.jpg)

-**Scope/target audience:** Let's say you've just printed your eezybot and wish to write some code to control it.
-This will hopefully be a good starting point.
+**Scope/target audience:** You've just printed your eezybot mk2 and want to try it out?
+This code should help.
+Want to write your own code?
+Feel free to use this as a starting point, or just a reference.

 **Requirements:**